danott/www.danott.me/site/books/good-entertainment.md

 ---
-title: Good Entertainment: A Deconstruction of the Western Passion Narrative
+title: "Good Entertainment: A Deconstruction of the Western Passion Narrative"
 author: Byung-Chul Han
 stars: 4
 isbn: 9780262537506